michaelficarra/commonjs-everywhere/README.md

-      --deps                 do not bundle; just list the files that would be bundled --help                 display this help message and exit --ignore-missing       continue without error when dependency resolution fails --inline-sources       include source content in generated source maps (default: on) --node                 include process object; emulate node environment (default: on) --version              display the version number and exit
+      --deps                 do not bundle; just list the files that would be bundled --help                 display this help message and exit --ignore-missing       continue without error when dependency resolution fails --inline-source-map    include the source map as a data URI in the generated bundle --inline-sources       include source content in generated source maps (default: on) --node                 include process object; emulate node environment (default: on) --version              display the version number and exit